AstarNetwork/astar-docs/infrastructure_subscan.md

 ## Troubleshooting

-**I've submitted the contract verify form but the contract is still not verifed**
+**I've submitted the contract verification form, but the contract is still not verified**

 It happens mainly in two situations:
-1. The verifying process in still undergoing, just wait for 5 to 10 minutes and check again
+1. The verifying process is still undergoing.
+Just wait for 5 to 10 minutes and check again
 2. Verification failed.
-In this case, you'll see Last Compiled Code Hash as follows, please check the parameters and confirm using the above docker image for compilation.
+In this case, you'll see Last Compiled Code Hash as follows.
+Please check the parameters and confirm using the above docker image for compilation.

 ![failed](./static/img/tutorial/subscan/failed.png)